 To avoid this risk, those looking into building insurance, particularly sum insured policies, may want to take the time to determine how much it would cost to completely rebuild their property.
 There are online tools available to help with this and two common methods for estimating the cost.
 The first involves looking at the cost-per-square-metre to rebuild based on the size of the house.
 The second method is ‘elemental estimating’, which looks into finer details such as the quality of the build and design features such as whether the home is built on a slope.

-How can you keep the cost down?
+How can you keep the cost of building insurance down?

 One of the best way to keep building insurance premiums down is to shop around.
 Don’t just pay your renewal without taking the time to get a few quotes from different insurers first, as you may be surprised by the savings you can make.
 Another cost saving method is considering having a higher excess and lower premiums, but remember this would mean you would need to pay more if you make a claim.
-Finally, you could take a look at what insurers are doing to support customers during Coronavirus.

 Header Image Source: Indypendenz (Shutterstock)